Industrial Engineering

 Post-Graduation Success

 As an industrial engineering graduate you are well-positioned to find or create jobs in a variety of fields.
-About nineteen percent of our industrial engineering graduates continue their education in graduate school, and about seventy-eight percent take positions in industry.
+About sixteen percent of our industrial engineering graduates continue their education in graduate school, and about eighty-two percent take positions in industry.
 Common career options for industrial engineering graduates include automotive engineering, control systems and manufacturing, business systems integration and consulting, communication and computer systems, construction, engineering administration, marketing and product testing, operations and quality control, and robotics.
 Also, businesses have been hiring industrial engineers in areas like sales and marketing, finance, information systems, and personnel.

 Visit Department Website